Ductless Heat Pump

 Ductless heat pump cost and lifespan

 The cost of a ductless heat pump depends largely on how many units you’re getting installed in your home.
-Like we’ve said before, ductless heat pumps come in mini-splits and multi-splits, with the potential to have up to six units in a multi-split (five inside and one outside).
-According to Home Advisor research, it costs on average between $700 to $2,200 to install a basic mini-split.
-As you get into multi-splits, the average ductless heat pump installation cost can be anywhere from $2,000 to $13,000, depending on the number of units being installed.
-Cost will also increase anywhere from $200 to $500 more if your home doesn’t have a concrete pad for the outdoor unit to sit on, or if the HVAC technician needs to install or replace an electrical circuit.
+Like we’ve said before, mini split heat pumps come in single-zone and multi-zone, with the potential to have up to six units in a multi-split (five inside and one outside).
+According to Home Advisor research, it costs on average between $700 to $2,200 to install a basic single-zone.
+As you get into multi-zones, the average ductless heat pump installation cost can be anywhere from $2,000 to $13,000, depending on the number of units being installed.
+Cost will also increase anywhere from $200 to $500 more if your home doesn’t have a pad for the outdoor unit to sit on, or if the HVAC technician needs to install or replace an electrical circuit.

 Pros and cons of a ductless heat pump